‘Miracle’ Japan Airlines evacuation: Dos and don’ts in a plane emergency

 - Leave the aircraft quickly because of the high risk of fire and smoke.
 Mr Gary Ho, a senior lecturer in aviation management at Temasek Polytechnic, previously told ST: “The whole point is to get people out of the plane as soon as possible.
 It is proven that the longer you stay in there, the greater your chances of survival diminish.”

-- Move away from the aircraft as quickly as possible after you make your way out, and always keep calm.
+- Move away from the aircraft as quickly as possible after you make your way out and always keep calm.

 Q: What should passengers avoid doing during an evacuation?